CognizantOpenSource/Cognizant-Customer-Experience-Assurance-Viewer-2.0/README.md

 ## About the Project

-The Cognizant CxA Viewer 2.0 everages existing functional automation (Selenium) scripts for client-side (page-level) performance evaluation and identify accessibility issues and also provide recommendations to improve end-user experience.
+The Cognizant CxA Viewer 2.0 leverages existing functional automation (Selenium) scripts for client-side (page-level) performance evaluation and identify accessibility issues and also provide recommendations to improve end-user experience.

 ## Key Features

-- Client Side Evaluation -> Single user client side performance evaluation and profiling
+- Easy to leverage existing Selenium scripts
-- WCAG Standard & Guidelines –automated accessibility scan based on WCAG guidelines
+- Automated accessibility scan based on WCAG 2.2 guidelines
-- Can leverage existing Selenium scripts
-- Supports testing with cache/no-cache
-- Supports testing with proxy and non-proxy based applciations
+- Support testing with proxy and non-proxy based applciations
-- Can use json outputs to build html report
+- Support single user client side performance evaluation and profiling
+- Support performance evaluation with cache/no-cache
+- Produce resultant json outputs for accessibility and client side performance evaluation

 ## Benefits

-- Identification & resolution of single-user performance issues
+- Easy to identify accessibility violation and provide recommendation to fix it
-- Client side profiling report with optimization recommendations
+- Client side performance profiling report with optimization recommendations
-- Kibana or other dashboard can be integreated easily
-- Automated accessibility audits and recommendation to fix violations
-- Integrates seamlessly with a test automation tools like Selenium
+- Integrates seamlessly with a Java based selenium framework (i.e. Gradle,TestNg)
+- Easy to integrate with Kibana or other dashboards for reporting
-- Integration with CI tools
+- Able to integrate with JIRA/CI tools
-- WCAG Standard & Guidelines –automated accessibility scan based on WCAG guidelines

 ## Download